NTT-DATA-Cloud-Transformation/cfn-github-3rd-party-resource/doc_source/update-github-repo.md

 Update properties of GitHub repository created using `Flux7::Service::GitHub` AWS resource.

 ## Syntax
-Change values of RepositoryDescription and IsPrivate as required in your AWS CloudFormation template to update github repository.
+Change the values in your AWS CloudFormation template to update github repository as required except RepositoryName and OrganizationName.
 Alway have RepositoryName, RepositoryAccessToken and OrganizationName (if created repository is in Organization) in AWS CloudFormation template as these are required properties.
 Use the following syntax -

 ### JSON